nank1ro/solidart/README.md

 In the `Provider` you can also specify an `id`entifier for having multiple signals of the same type.

-At `[2]` we `observe` the value of a signal.
+At `[2]` we `observe` the signal.
 The `observe` method listen to the signal value and rebuilds the widget when the value changes.
 It takes an optional `id` that is the signal identifier that you want to use.
 This method must be called only inside the `build` method.

 At `[3]` we `get` the signal with the given signal type.
 This doesn't listen to signal value.
 You may use this method inside the `initState` and `build` methods.